 our areas of work

-A global network of economics students is calling on their universities to teach them the truth about banks.
-Brought together by the international Rethinking Economics network, the “Rethinking the Role of Banks in Economics Education” campaign has spread to 27 universities across 11 countries, supported by 57 economists and organisations who signed an open letter.
+A global network of economics students involving 27 universities across 11 countries is calling on their universities to teach them the truth about banks.
+They are now supported by 57 economists and organisations who signed an open letter.